 Golden Boy Promotions Chairman Oscar De La Hoya intends to make a sensational comeback to boxing based on how Mike Tyson does in his return.

-The former ten-time world champion revealed his decision to Cynthia Conte during a recent interview.
+During a recent interview, the former ten-time world champion revealed his decision to Cynthia Conte.
 De La Hoya says it’s a possibility he will compete at 154 pounds.

 On Tyson, he added: “I want to see Tyson perform, see how his reflexes are.
-See if he can go past three, four rounds.
+See if he can go past three or four rounds.
 Then I’ll make my decision.”

 De La Hoya last fought in 2008 when losing to Manny Pacquiao.
 Twelve years can be a lifetime in boxing terms.

-If Tyson does well – and it looks as though he will – solely based on his fitness, it could start a worrying trend.
+If Tyson does well – and it looks like he will – solely based on his fitness, it could start a worrying trend.

-Getting punch when younger, your body, and head recovers far quicker than middle age.
+Getting punched when younger, your body, and head recover far quicker than in middle age.
 It may only take one bad night to end the hopes of several retired fighters.

 OSCAR DE LA HOYA – MASTERS